Fayum (fossil deposit): Mokattam Group

 The Fayum region's base is generally assigned to the Mokattam group (also called the Wadi el-Rayyan series), named after Gebel Mokattam east of Cairo.
-It is of marine origin and consists of four rock units, the Muweilih Formation, the Midawara Formation, the Sath El-Hadid Formation and the Gharaq Formation.
+It is of marine origin and consists of four rock units: the Muweilih Formation, the Midawara Formation, the Sath El-Hadid Formation and the Gharaq Formation.
 All four formations are composed of limestones, but they differ in their structure and in the content of nummulites and glauconites.
-The upper end of the Mokattam Group is defined by a rapid decrease in numulites and an increase in glauconites.
+The upper end of the Mokattam Group is defined by a rapid decrease in nummulites and an increase in glauconites.
 The Gharaq Formation is the most widely outcropped unit of the Mokattam Group in the region and is mostly found in the southwestern Fayum area from Wadi el-Rayyan to the southern part of Wadi el-Hitan and to Garet Gehannam.

 Maadi Group

-The Gehannam Formation (also Ravine beds) is the base member of the Maadi Group.
-It consists mainly of marine clays, silts and sandsiltstones, into which marls and clayey limestones are incorporated.
+The Gehannam Formation (also called the ravine beds) is the base member of the Maadi Group.
+It consists mainly of marine clays, siltstones and sandstones, into which marls and clayey limestones are incorporated.
 Their total thickness is around 46 m.
 The base consists of glauconitic claystone/siltstones, which are finely laminated and merge upwards into limestone-rich sandstones.
 This is followed by siltstone, limestone and marls.
 In some outcrops, limestone again forms the upper end.
 In some cases, individual gypsum layers are embedded in the upper sections of the Gehannam Formation.
 The Gehannam Formation is particularly well exposed in the western Fayum area near Wadi el-Hitan and at Garet Gehannam.
 It also forms the bedrock of most of the cultivated land in the basin.

 The Birket-Qarun formation in Wadi el-Hitan; the Garet-el-Naqb formation can be seen as a gray stripe about halfway up the rock formations.